 #9 (optional) Add Fish Sauce

 Some places in Vietnam will soak the end of a toothpick with fish sauce and stir it into the coffee.
 I believe the reason for doing this is that a small amount of salt or salty flavor has been known to cut the bitterness.
 Darker roasted coffee, especially French Roast, tends to be more bitter.
-So by adding just a tiny amount of fish sauce which happens to be salty, the heavily roasted coffee can taste smoother.
-If the coffee you are using is not a dark roast, I would skip this step.
+So by adding just a tiny amount of fish sauce, which happens to be salty, the heavily roasted coffee can taste smoother.
+If your coffee is not a dark roast, I would skip this step.

 #10 Serve With Ice